Icon Stage 2 Lift 5th Gen 4Runner

 Icon Vehicle Dynamics – Stage 2 Suspension Lift Kit – 5th Gen Toyota 4Runner

-Icon Vehicle Dynamics (Icon) is one of the highest sought after 4Runner suspension systems in the 5th Gen world.
-Icon Vehicle Dynamics make a true suspension lift that is a true testament to off-road functionality.
+Icon Vehicle Dynamics is one of the highest sought after suspension systems in the 5th Gen world.
+Along with KING, IVD make a true suspension lift that is a true testament to off-road functionality.

 How much effort will this Install take?

-While installing a 5th Gen leveling kit is much easier, they are relatively the same thing.
-The only difference with installing a full suspension lift is that you will be replacing the Upper Control Arms (UCA’s).
+While installing a leveling kit is much easier, they are relatively the same thing.
+The only difference with installing this stage 2 system is that you will be replacing the Upper Control Arms (UCA’s).
 This does require some extra effort.
-But, if you read our previous post about the Pro Comp Leveling Kit, you are familiar with swapping out most of these components.
+But, if you read our previous post about the Pro Comp leveling kit, you are familiar with removing coils and that is the bulk of the process.

 Icon Suspension Lifts Vs. Other Suspension Lifts?

-The team at Icon Vehicle Dynamics made it easy for you to start with an introductory suspension system at around $2000.
-This is a complete suspension lift kit that will compete, if not dominate almost every other lift and 5th Gen 4Runner leveling kit on the market.
-The only other complete suspension systems that compare to Icon for the 5th Gen 4Runner would be KING (in my opinion).
+The team at IVD made it easy for you to start with an introductory suspension system at around $3000.
+The only other complete suspension systems that compare to Icon would be KING (in my opinion).

-Icon Vehicle Dynamics is known to have slightly more affordable pricing and stellar customer service; however, that is to be debated as we have not run into an issue.
-Not that KING does not, their kits are just a bit more pricey and “how much” do you really want to spend on a suspension for your 5th Gen 4Runner.
-How much are you going to hammer and flex your suspension?
+IVD is known to have slightly more affordable pricing and good customer service; however, that is to be debated as we have not run into an issue.

-UPDATE (ICON CUSTOMER SERVICE): They sent us the wrong part, for our stage 2 suspension.
+UPDATE (CUSTOMER SERVICE): They sent us the wrong part, for our stage 2.
 Bummer but it happens.
 We called 5+ times on Monday, no answer.
 Sent 3 emails, left two voicemails.
 Finally, we got a one-sentence email back on Tuesday.

 “Sorry for the mix up sir.
 If you provide mw with your shipping address I’ll rush you out a replacement spacer.”